Last Updated on May 19, 2023 by SierraLivingConcepts

-Media Consoles or TV Cabinets have become the center of the home.
+Media Consoles or TV Stands have become the center of the home.
 Our televisions are now home theatres, computer screens, and internet portals.
 It seems like everything happens in front of the television, including the clutter of equipment, movies, games, and music.
-When you shop for a media console, consider what types of equipment you have, and what kinds of things you'll need to store in it.
+When you shop for a media console, consider what types of equipment you have, and what kinds of things you’ll need to store in it.

 Media Consoles for Elegant, Hidden Storage

 If you have a formal living room or a traditional decorating style, you’ll probably want to conceal your media equipment in an attractive cabinet.
 To maximize storage, measure your space and buy the largest media cabinet that fits comfortably.
 Make sure all of your equipment will fit, and any movies or games you need to store.

 To keep clutter hidden, choose a style with few open shelves or all doors.
 You can have an electric eye added quite inexpensively.
 This will let you use your remote control with the cabinet doors closed.

 A media console or tv bench with just one shelf for your cable box or DVD player also keeps things neat and tidy.